 Operative Treatment of Lumbar and Thoracic Spine Injuries

 Operative treatment offers immediate spinal stability which allows early sitting by the patient, easy transfer of the patient and earlier rehabilitation.

-There is controversy in literature about timing of surgery for thoracolumbar injuries.
+There is controversy in the literature about the timing of surgery for thoracolumbar injuries.
 There is no conclusive evidence that early surgical decompression and stabilization improves neurological recovery, or that a delay in surgery would cause compromised neurological recovery.

 However, it is agreed upon that if the neurological deficit is progressive, an emergency decompression is indicated.

-Otherwise there are two schools of thought.
+Otherwise, there are two schools of thought.
 One advocates early decompression and stabilization.
 The benefits highlighted are lesser complication rate and shorter duration of hospital stay.
 The other school advocates of delay in surgical procedures to allow resolution of cord edema.

 Complications of Lumbar and Thoracic Spine Injuries

 Injuries to the thoracolumbar spine can lead to a variety of potential complications.